broadinstitute/gnomad-browser/packages/t2d/README.md

 ## Outputting a bundle

-To export `TranscriptViewer` in a javascript bundle, view `webpack.config.umd.js` to see how the bundle will be generated.
+To export `TranscriptViewer` in a javascript bundle, we will use the config file `webpack.config.umd.js`.
 You may want to read into webpack to see how this works.

 You can compile the bundle by running `yarn build:umd` in the t2d directory.